Celarity Blog • Updated Mar 17, 2023

 The Halo Effect refers to when an individual develops a positive view of another person due to hearing impressive information about them.
 This effect can play a huge role in the hiring process.
-For example, if a candidate has previously worked at a credible company or maybe they graduated from a reputable university, by indicating so on a resume can make a huge first impression to a hiring manager or recruiter.
+For example, if a candidate has previously worked at a credible company or graduated from a reputable university, indicating so on a resume can make a huge first impression on a hiring manager or recruiter.

 How to avoid the Halo Effect in the workplace?

 When comparing candidate resumes, remember to give a fair shot to candidates who may not have had the opportunity to work for those credible companies or attend universities.
 Block out all personal information on a resume & focus on previous experience.
 This method is referred to above for eliminating gender bias.

 Remember to select the candidate that best describes their responsibilities while supporting them with actionable results and obtaining skills/tools that would be beneficial to the company.

 This bias is the complete opposite of the Halo Effect.
 The Horns Effect refers to when people develop a negative view of someone else based upon unpleasant information they may have heard.
 For example, maybe a hiring manager finds one weakness of the candidate during their interview.
 This may make the hiring manager uneasy and hard to focus on the other positives that the candidate obtains.